 With an ever-increasing population density, not everyone has access to a home garden plot but may still have a desire to grow their own food.
 Container gardening is the answer and is often accomplished in lightweight portable plastic containers.
-However, we are hearing more and more concerning the safety of plastics in regards to our health.
+However, we are hearing more and more concerning the safety of plastics in regard to our health.
 So, when growing plants in plastic containers, are they really safe to use?

 Can You Grow Plants in Plastic Pots?

 The simple answer to this question is, of course.
-Durability, lightweight, flexibility and strength are some advantages of growing plants in plastic containers.
-Plastic pots and containers are excellent choices for moisture loving plants or for those of us who are less than regular with irrigation.
+Durability, lightweight, flexibility, and strength are some advantages of growing plants in plastic containers.
+Plastic pots and containers are excellent choices for moisture loving plants, or for those of us who are less than regular with irrigation.

 They are made in every color of the rainbow and are usually made of inert material, often recycled.
 This is not always the case, however.
 With recent concerns over plastics containing Bisphenol A (BPA), many people are wondering if plants and plastic are a safe combination.

 There is much disagreement over the use of plastics in growing food.
 The fact remains that most commercial growers employ plastic in one form or another when growing crops.
-You have the plastic pipes that irrigate crops and greenhouses, plastics used for covering crops, plastics used in row cropping, plastic mulches and even plastics that are used when growing organic food crops.
+You have the plastic pipes that irrigate crops and greenhouses, plastics used for covering crops, plastics used in row cropping, plastic mulches, and even plastics that are used when growing organic food crops.

 While neither proven nor disproven, scientists do agree that BPA is a rather large molecule compared to the ions which a plant absorbs, so it is unlikely it can be passed through the cell walls of the roots into the plant itself.

 How to Grow Plants in Plastic Containers

 Science says that gardening with plastic is safe, but if you still have some concerns there are a few things you can do to make sure you are using plastic safely.